jamesshore/simplebuild-jshint/README.md

 # Simplebuild-JSHint

 A simple library for automating JSHint.
+Now with multi-core capability.

 [JSHint](http://www.jshint.com/) is a static analysis ("lint") tool for JavaScript.
 It analyzes JavaScript source code for common mistakes.
 This library provides a simple interface to JSHint that's convenient to use with task automation tools such as [Grunt](http://gruntjs.com/) or [Jake](https://github.com/mde/jake).

+When you're linting a lot of files, this library will run JSHint across multiple cores.
+JSHint is CPU-bound, so this can result in a big speed boost.
+It only happens when you have a lot of files to lint (35 or more at the time of this writing) because spawning worker processes is slow.

 ## Installation